 The Flat-Coated Retriever has the ability to retrieve on both land and water, making them a special dual purpose retrieving dog.
 And like the other English retrievers, this dog is always bursting with energy and excitement.

 These dogs were bred in the mid 1800s and shortly after, became Britain’s most popular retrieving dog due to their top skills.
-In fact, they were nicknamed the “gamekeeper’s dog” because they were so prevalent in the English hunting community!
+In fact, they were nicknamed the “gamekeeper’s dog” since they were so common in the English hunting community!

 Though hard workers with a strong work ethic, Flat Coats know how to slow down and enjoy their time with the humans.
 They may work long hours, but come back with their cheerful and optimistic attitude often seen in these dogs.

 The Flat-Coated loves to play with others.
 So much so, that owners describe them as “forever young” dogs.
 But the fact is, they mature slowly and are always wagging their tails and giving kisses.
 Plus, they play well with kids and other dogs.